Vemula-VaraLakshmi/Ai-Job-Assistant/README.md

 ---

-## 📜 License

-This project is open-source under the **MIT License** — feel free to use, improve, and share it!
+This project is open-source ,feel free to use, improve, and share it!

 ---